-Beginning this fall, ACCESS Cardholders (those Pennsylvania residents who monitor their government issued cash and food benefits with an EBT card), are invited to visit Morris Arboretum at a deeply discounted rate.
-Similar to the reduced admission offered to students, senior citizens, and military professionals when showing proper identification, ACCESS cardholders will be able to do the same, and enter participating venues for just $2.
-ACCESS Admission is a city-wide initiative led by Art-Reach, that will launch on September 1, 2014.
+ACCESS Cardholders (those Pennsylvania residents who monitor their government issued cash and food benefits with an EBT card), are invited to visit Morris Arboretum at a deeply discounted rate.
+Similar to the reduced admission offered to students, senior citizens, and military professionals when showing proper identification, ACCESS cardholders can do the same and enter participating venues, like Morris Arboretum, for just $2.
+ACCESS Admission is a city-wide initiative led by Art-Reach.
 Visit www.art-reach.org for additional information.

 Family memberships pay for themselves in just 3 visits!Join Today!